AWARD of ARBITRATION BOARD NO. 458

 In accordance with our understanding, this is to confirm the carriers will make their best efforts to provide the lump sum payment provided for in Article III of this Agreement in a single, separate check within sixty (60) days.

-If carrier finds it impossible to make such payments that within sixty (60) days, it is understood that such carrier will notify the General Chairmen, in writing, as to why such payments have not been made and indicate when it will be possible to make such payments.
+If a carrier finds it impossible to make such payments that within sixty (60) days, it is understood that such carrier will notify the General Chairmen, in writing, as to why such payments have not been made and indicate when it will be possible to make such payments.

 Please indicate your agreement by signing your name in the space provided below.